mrkrd/cochlea/README.rst

 Usage
 =====

-Examples are in the `demos' directory.
+Examples are in the `examples' directory.